 - Parents are the most valuable resource for their children.
 All schools, workplaces and communities should be inclusive to the fullest extent possible.

-- Parents' most important tools in dealing with educators, administrators and other professionals are communication and collaboration.
+- Parents' most important tools in working with educators, administrators and other professionals are communication and collaboration.

 - Persons with disabilities must have access to the education and technology necessary to participate fully in community life.